 Management's Discussion and Analysis is also required supplementary information (RSI) by GASB Statement 34.
-However, it is presented as the first item in this reporting package and not with the other RSI by GASB statement 34.
+However, it is presented as the first item in this reporting package and not with the other required supplemental information.

 Other Supplementary Financial Information Required by GOEA